adF: A Novel System for Measuring Web Fingerprinting through Ads: ad F : A system to measure web fingerprinting from ads

 \subsection{Fingerprint Constructor}

 This module aims to build a device's fingerprint using the \mbR{66 (35)} attributes collected by the Data Collector from the browser (mobile app).
 To this end, the Fingerprint Constructor first generates a string concatenating the value of these \mbR{66 (35)} attributes.
-On average, this string has a size of \mbR{657} Bytes among the samples available in our dataset (as described in Section~\ref{subsec:ad_campaigns}).
+On average, this string has a size of \mbR{657 (489)} Bytes among the samples available in our dataset (as described in Section~\ref{subsec:ad_campaigns}).
 We could use this string as a fingerprint of the device.
-However, for enhanced computational efficiency, we apply an MD5 hash function to create an alphanumeric fingerprint consisting of 512 bits for each device.
-The use of a hash function ensures a very low collision probability, and the resulting fingerprint's reduced size enables rapid computational processing.
+However, for enhanced computational efficiency and integrity, we apply the SHA-256 cryptographic hash function.
+This creates a 256-bit alphanumeric fingerprint for each device.
+The use of a hash function ensures a negligible collision probability, and the resulting fingerprint's fixed, reduced size enables rapid computational processing.